marndr/ChatGPT-ASR/EXPERIMENTS.md

 3. **Evaluation:**

     The overall evaluation results including WER, CER, and SER are expected to be documented and can be reviewed for performance analysis (by Overall_Evaluation.py in scripts).

-## Conclusion

-By following these steps, you should be able to reproduce the experiments and obtain results similar to those documented in the expected results sections.
-Ensure that the environment is correctly set up and the necessary dependencies are installed as specified in the `README.md`.